-For many physicians, none of these are great options.
-Leaving the field or retiring early is tough after investing years into school and residency, and often involves giving up a life’s passion for service.
-But staying in a toxic or high-stress position has forboding consequences for mental, physical and relational health.
-As a result, a growing number of physicians are turning to locum tenens work.
-By enabling more time with patients, greater work-life balance, more control over scheduling, and more freedom from exhausting organizational bureaucracy, locum tenens is helping physicians stay in their field while eliminating many primary contributors to burnout.
+For many clinicians, none of these are great options.
+Leaving the field or retiring early is tough after investing years into education and often involves giving up a lifelong passion for medicine.
+But staying in a toxic or high-stress position has foreboding consequences for mental, physical and relational health.
+As a result, a growing number of clinicians are turning to locum tenens work.
+By enabling more time with patients, greater work-life balance, more control over scheduling, and more freedom from exhausting organizational bureaucracy, locum tenens is helping clinicians stay in their field while eliminating many primary contributors to burnout.
 Locums work can be an attractive solution to those just starting out, as well.

-“The flexibility of the schedule…even though I travel—it allows me to spend more time with my wife and my kids and being at home.” – Dr. David L.
+“The flexibility of the schedule…even though I travel—it allows me to spend more time with my wife and my kids and being at home.”

 “I have control over my schedule and I’m able to pack all my shifts consecutively so that I have more time off to be with my kids and to travel.” – Dr. Richard L.